 Or it ought to have been.
 As the four drove through the city on the way to a specially prepared ASIO safehouse at Gladesville, Petrov suddenly remembered unfinished business.
 There was another Soviet diplomat in town, bound for New Zealand, and Petrov was carrying his air tickets and expenses.
 The diplomat was staying at the Kirketon Hotel in King’s Cross.
 Petrov thought it would only take ten minutes.
 He would go there by taxi.
 When he came out of the hotel, he would walk down Victoria Road towards the Piccadilly Hotel and Richards and company could trail him and pick him up there.

 Petrov caught his cab, went to the hotel, gave the diplomat his ticket and £10, and took a receipt.
-He took the receipt, £3.10 in embassy expenses he had not yet spent, and his own used air ticket of the day before, put them in an envelope and posted it to the embassy, which liked to have its accounts in order.
+He put the receipt, £3.10 in embassy expenses he had not yet spent, and his own used air ticket of the day before in an envelope and posted it to the embassy, which liked to have its accounts in order.
 His ten minutes up, he didn’t go outside.
 Instead he went into the public bar and ordered a whisky.